Hailey Bieber Does Her Best Princess Diana Impression For Vogue Paris

 “All credit and inspo to the amazingly beautiful and iconically stylish Princess Diana who I’ve looked to for style inspiration for as long as I can remember,” Bieber wrote on Instagram.
 “Thank you for leaving behind such an iconic fashion and style legacy.”

-The timing of the shoot is certainly notable — the 22nd anniversary of the princess’s untimely death falls today, 31st August.
+The timing of the shoot is certainly notable — the 22nd anniversary of the princess’s untimely death falls on August 31.
 While the photos mostly recreated Diana’s penchant for athleisure before athleisure was even a thing, Bieber emulated one dressy look that the Princess of Wales made instantly iconic.
 The model showed her interpretation of the ensemble Diana wore to the Guards Polo Club in Windsor to cheer on Prince Charles in 1988, where it was all about the baseball cap, oversized men’s blazer, and light wash jeans effortlessly tucked into cowboy boots.

 Although Bieber doesn’t quite capture the sartorial essence of Lady Di — whose style secret was that she wasn’t ever really trying — the images reinforce something we can all agree on: Diana left us with enough style inspiration to last for generations, and for that we are truly grateful.